Skip to main content

 In the first two months, the brand's best-seller was the HS at 6,810 units, with the gasoline model accounting for just over 5,000 of those sales.
 The HS was also the UK's overall best-seller in January.

-The MG HS was the UK's best-seller in January.
+MG HS 2023 The MG HS was the UK's best-selling car in January with a volume of 3,481.

 MG now has 624 dealers in Europe, according to its website.